mehmedtukulic/Birthday-App/README.md

 - Have fonts in my resources
 - Be more carefull to details

-Since I was bordered to 3 hours max, I applogize for taking 20-30 mins extra for making Readme file.
+The project was built under 3 hours